Amina-Akhtar/RAG_Chatbot/README.md

 # RAG-Chatbot

 A Corrective Retrieval-Augmented Generation-cRAG chatbot that allows users to chat with the content of uploaded pdf.
 It provides context-aware responses using LangChain memory.
-It also performs web search to answer user queries when context is insufficient.
+It also performs web search to answer user queries when context retrieved is insufficient.

 For agent workflow, see [src/agent.png]